Skip to content

 Before you begin implementation, ensure you have these items in place:

-• Azure AD configured with MFA and conditional access
+• Microsoft Entra ID running MFA and conditional access

-• SharePoint and Teams deployed and in active use
+• SharePoint and Teams in active daily use by the pilot teams

 Step-by-Step Guide